-Bear in mind too that the cost of a single storey extension tends to be lower than that of a double storey extension because it will need less substantial foundations and steelworks.
+Bear in mind too that the cost tends to be lower than that of a double storey extension because it will need less substantial foundations and steelworks.
 However, two storey extensions are more cost-effective per square metre, so consider your options carefully.

-What is the cost of a single storey extension interior fit-out?
+What is the cost of the interior fit-out?